breakfixrepeat/haxtools/README.md

 hax update
 ```

-Additional resources such as seclists, priv-esc detection scripts and other tools and frameworks intended to be dropped on a remote target are not included by default to keep the image size to a minimum.
+Additional resources such as seclists, priv-esc detection scripts, and other tools and frameworks intended to be dropped on a remote target are not included by default to keep the image size to a minimum.

-You can install these optional extras in to your haxtools instances home directory by running:
+You can install these optional extras into your haxtools instance's home directory by running:

 ```
 hax [-ioe|--install-optional-extras]
 ```
 *This will occupy roughly an additional 2GB*.

-## OpenVPN Support
+## 🔒 OpenVPN Support

 Connecting to OpenVPN at runtime is supported.
 Just rename your ovpn file to `config.ovpn` and place it in the `.haxtools` directory.

-## GUI Apps
+## 🖥️ GUI Apps

 In order to keep the default image size as small as possible, the default image does not come with any GUI tools installed.
-To change this, replace `HAXTOOLS_VERSION=cli` with `HAXTOOLS_VERSION=gui` in your shells rc file.
+To change this, replace `HAXTOOLS_VERSION=cli` with `HAXTOOLS_VERSION=gui` in your shell's RC file.

 Try running a GUI application from the haxtools CLI, or by calling `hax <app>` from the host.
 On Linux & Windows via WSL it should 'Just work™'.
 For example: